Hsqcsu/CSU-IR/README.md

 |           SMILES-Classifier           |   92.31%   |

 ---
-## 🌐 Local deployment of 100 million compounds retrieval
+## 🌐 Local GUI of 100 million compounds retrieval

-For 100-Million-Scale retrieval，We have provided detailed instructions for local installation and usage in the document below.
+For 100-Million-Scale retrieval，We have provided a GUI for local usage.

 **[➡️ Local deployment Here!](https://huggingface.co/spaces/Hsqcsu/CSU-IR-Web)**